jfager/jdiscript/README.md

 running JVM.
 Think of it as similar to [DTrace](http://dtrace.org/blogs/about/), but with more Java-specific flexibility and the ability to use a JVM language for scripting.

-For example, here's how you'd print out a stack trace any time a thread tried to enter a monitor already owned by another thread:
+Here's how you'd print out a stack trace any time a thread tried to enter a monitor already owned by another thread:

 ```java